Impact of COVID-19 Skip to main content

 bandage

-are no contraindications at the time of the visit.18†
+are no contraindications at the time of the visit.10†

 exclamicon

-be redirected to websites that are neither owned nor controlled by Pfizer.
-Pfizer is not responsible for the content or services of these sites.
+be redirected to a website that is neither owned nor controlled by Pfizer.
+Pfizer is not responsible for the content or services of this site.

 CDC=Centers for Disease Control and Prevention; COPD=chronic obstructive pulmonary disease; COVID-NET=Coronavirus Disease 2019 (COVID-19) Hospitalization Surveillance Network;